 5.3 ADDITIONAL FUNDING MECHANISMS

 A different future outcome is very possible.
-By way of overview, the study-team concludes that the LIFT legacy to its donors and to Myanmar society, even by December 2018, could be:
+By way of overview, the study team concludes that the LIFT legacy to its donors and to Myanmar society, even by December 2018, could be:

 Multiple, documented patterns or models for donor-civil society relationships.